 - Burning season: The city of Chiang Mai lies in a valley, surrounded by mountains.
 Chiang Mai has an extensive burning season, which takes place mainly between January and March.
 Some days, the smoke is so thick that you can not see it a couple of meters.
 Highly to avoid.

 - Malaria: According to the WHO, “malaria risk exists throughout the year in rural (especially forested and hilly) areas of the country, mainly toward the international borders, including the southernmost provinces.
 There is no risk in cities (e.g., Bangkok, Chiang Mai, and Pattaya), urban areas, Samui Island, and the main tourist resorts of Phuket Island” (WHO).
-The risks to catch malaria are higher in the bordering areas of Myanmar and Cambodia.
+The risks of catching malaria are higher in the bordering areas of Myanmar and Cambodia.

 - Dengue fever: Another painful disease and I talk from personal experience, is dengue fever.
 You can get it through bites from the Aedes mosquito, which is primarily active during the day.
 It is not much you can do except use mosquito repellent.
 However, tests and treatment can get costly.

 - Traffic accidents: Accidents caused by traffic are the third most common injury in the kingdom, and 74% of all traffic accident deaths are motorbike drivers.
 Around 80% of all accidents are caused by young men around the age of 25.
 Although the WHO recommends an urban speed limit of 50km/h, the urban speed limit in Thailand is 80km/h, alarming for experts.
 Add the manual enforcement of traffic laws to control alcohol levels, speed limits, and helmet laws, and you can imagine why Thailand is ranked high in fatality rate for traffic accidents.
-The average annual fatality rate for traffic accidents has been around 2ok people in the past ten years.
+The average annual fatality rate for traffic accidents has been around 2ok people in the past 10 years.

 - Don’t withdraw small amounts from ATMs: The reason for doing this is that even if your home bank has zero or low fees for overseas ATM withdrawals, Thai banks don’t.
 Users with overseas cards are charged 220 Baht (6 Euro) for each withdrawal.
 Thailand is still mostly a cash-based society, so you’ll have to get into the habit of going to the ATM again.